MetOffice/cmip6-dreq-interface/README.md

 need access to the a SVN checkut of the DREQ itself: you will almost certainly need to teach it where this is.

 `dqi` is the DREQ Query Interface.
-You do not need this to use `djq`.
+You do not need this to use `djq`, although some `djq` back ends may need it.

 See the `README` / `README.md` files in the respective directories for more information, as well as [some general documentation](doc/).